 The environmental impact assessment of the proposed airport has involved extensive consultation with key stakeholders in a cooperative approach to project development.
-Consultation with key stakeholders and the community would continue through the public exhibition of this draft EIS, post-determination, during construction and following commencement of operations.
+Consultation with key stakeholders and the community will continue following the finalisation of the EIS alongside a revised draft Airport Plan, during construction and following commencement of operations at the proposed airport.

-The principles of ecologically sustainable development were adopted during the preparation of this draft EIS.
+The principles of ecologically sustainable development were adopted during the preparation of this EIS.
 An assessment of the proposal against these principles follows below.

-29.5.
-Consideration of the principles of ecologically sustainable development
+29.5 Consideration of the principles of ecologically sustainable development